The Full Roadmap: Where You Are and What Comes Next

 The Forward Path

 The framework does not end at Phase 6.
 It operates as a continuous cycle.
-Life changes — new income, new family members, new community needs — require reassessment and adjustment across phases.
+Life changes, including new income, new family members, and new community needs, require reassessment and adjustment across phases.

-Annual reassessment: Complete the Financial Mirror assessment yearly.
+Annual reassessment.
+Complete the Financial Mirror assessment every year.
 Review your position in each phase.
 Identify which phase needs attention based on current circumstances.

 The Final Word